14.2. File I/O Prerequisites

 2. Part of a file system as it might appear on a Unix, Linux, or macOS system (collectively known as POSIX systems)

-A running program has a location or position in the file system tree, which is known as its current working directory (cwd).
-When the operating system runs a program, it sets its current working directory as one of the directories in the computer's file system.
-Most operating systems have two ways of naming or referring to a file in a program:
+While executing, a program has a location or position in the file system tree, known as its current working directory (CWD).
+When the operating system starts a program, it assigns its current working directory to one of the directories in the computer's file system.

 Absolute or Full